dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/windows.md

 ```
 This will ensure that whenever you are inside that directory, the `dssg-3.8.2` environment will be activated.

-If not, you can use the command
+If not, you can manually activate the environment:

 ```
-$ activate dssg
+$ activate dssg-3.8.2
 ```
-to manually activate the environment.

 Once you have activated the environment you can start installing Python packages.